 Simply brew a strong cup of black coffee, and once it’s cooled mix in a few tablespoon of conditioner.

-Apply the mix to your hair and allow it to sit for about an hour, and then rinse with apple cider vinegar to look the colour in.
+Apply the mix to your hair and allow it to sit for about an hour, and then rinse with apple cider vinegar to lock the colour in.
+If you like coffee, you’ll love how this makes your hair smell.

 2. Lemon Juice